 Number of Teeth That Require Replacing

-As you might expect, the cost of the bridge for teeth you choose will be directly influenced by how many teeth you need to replace.
+As you might expect, the cost of the types of bridges you choose will be directly influenced by how many teeth you need to replace.
 For example, a patient who is only missing a single tooth will pay less than someone who needs to replace a row of three teeth.
 Because a longer bridge requires more materials, those fees will show up on the bottom line.

 Materials Used for the Dental Bridges